Business Registration & Incorporation Services in Florida

 • A business bank account is a prerequisite for obtaining a loan, accepting credit card payments, and accepting payments through a POS (Point-Of-Sale)

-STEP 5: Register with the Florida Department of Revenue (DOR)
+Step 5: Register with the Florida Department of Revenue (DOR)

 The DOR is the government entity in charge of collecting taxes, such as payroll tax and sales and use tax.
 Companies that sell, rent, or use a license to use goods, provide certain services must collect the amount corresponding to sales taxes and this, in turn, must be paid to the DOR at the end of each declaration period.